 - Priority 1: Improving school climate

-- Priority 2: LEAs that are rural or serve one or more federally recognized American Indian tribes
+- Priority 2: LEAs that are rural or serve 1 or more federally recognized American Indian tribes

 - Priority 3: LEAs that include a qualified opportunity zone